Germany's new Chancellor Olaf Scholz briefs Bundestag parliament for the first time | DW | 15.12.2021

 New German Chancellor Olaf Scholz has given his first formal government briefing to parliament since taking office last week, touching on issues ranging from the pandemic to climate change, and even some foreign policy.

-German Chancellor Olaf Scholz's gave his inaugural address to the Bundestag on Wednesday, outlining the new government's policy agenda.
+German Chancellor Olaf Scholz gave his inaugural address to the Bundestag on Wednesday, outlining the new government's policy agenda.

 It follows his three-party coalition government, combining his Social Democrats (SPD) with the Greens and the liberal pro-business FDP, being formally sworn in last week, having signed a coalition contract.